-God had sent Jesus, but He had not been forced, He had the right and power to refuse.
+God did not force Jesus to come to earth; He had the right and power to refuse.

 It is amazing how God never forces anyone to come to Him, or even to obey.
 We have the ability/power to either accept or refuse His offer of salvation; to obey or disobey His commands.